Contents

 If you’re unsuccessful

-- did not sufficiently meet our core priorities, including in relation to engagement with the BFI Diversity Standards
+- did not sufficiently meet the aims of the funding, including in relation to engagement with the BFI Diversity Standards

 - featured an initial idea that was not substantial or persuasive enough to constitute a compelling debut longform proposal